What is Double Vision (Diplopia)?

 • Diabetes:

 Diabetes can have an effect on the blood vessels that feed the retina at the back of the eye.
-The nerves that control the movement structure of the eye muscles can also be affected by this condition.
+This condition can also impact the nerves responsible for controlling the movement of the eye muscles.

 • Myasthenia Gravis: